 Growing up in New Zealand, I had an abiding sense that life held profound potential, richness, and beauty.
 At the same time, my experience was one of feeling somehow disconnected from that potential—and eventually plagued by an underlying sense of despair, emptiness, and desperation.
 I think it was this combination that launched me wholeheartedly onto the journey of self-inquiry.

 Until then, my deep interest in understanding the forces that shape our world—and especially how we might be able to create more life-supporting economic dynamics—led me to a lifelong interest in political economy and my bachelor’s degree in economics and finance.
 I was also enthralled by the desire to create music that somehow expressed some of the beauty and vastness that I sensed.
 I found it challenging to balance these dual passions.
 I had set myself up for initial success in a more reliable setting—and I was excited about this—but as I neared the end of my final undergraduate year and prepared to enter graduate studies in 2003, I was finally able to muster the courage to follow what I felt was whispering to me somewhere in the depths of my being: continuing my fledgling adventure with music.
 As risky as it felt to follow, and as empty and confused as I felt somewhere inside myself at that time in my life, something told me that, somehow, this unknown and alluring path with music and the muse could reveal what I was searching for.

-My ensuing nine-year journey as a songwriter and recording artist in the United States was closely intertwined with my own personal journey of deep self-inquiry, contemplative practice, and transformative experiences.
+My ensuing nine-year journey as a songwriter and recording artist based first in Los Angeles and then in New York was closely intertwined with my own personal journey of deep self-inquiry, contemplative practice, and transformative experiences.
 It was a potent mix of delving into the mysteries of creativity and the heart; walking an unknown and exhilarating path characterized by formidable challenges and opportunities; and meeting my deepest fears, wounds, and longings.
 This crucible crushed me and opened me, revealing a freedom and connection I had never known and which became the foundation upon which my life continued to unfold.